David Horn, M.D., M.S.

 Dr. Destinee Halverson is the Research Audiologist for PADL.
 She is also a Pediatric Audiologist at Seattle Children’s Hospital where she sees newborn infants through young adults with hearing loss.
 Dr. Halverson graduated with her Doctorate of Audiology from Western Washington University in 2021.
 Prior to graduation, she received a NIH/NIDCD T35 research traineeship at Boys Town National Research Hospital.
 Her research and clinical interests include pediatric cochlear implants, brainstem auditory evoked response (BAER) testing, auditory development and processing differences, and audiovisual speech perception.
 In her free time, Dr. Halverson enjoys thrifting, road trips, live music, and searching for all the best happy hour spots in the city!

 Mariette Broncheau, B.S.

 Mariette is the Research Coordinator for PADL.
-She is the first point of contact for most people who enroll their children in any of our studies.
+She is the first point of contact for most people who enroll their infants in any of our studies.
 Mariette studied Speech and Hearing Sciences here at the University of Washington, earning a Bachelor of Science degree in 2013.
-In her spare time, she enjoys campfires, video games, and attending live music concerts with her uproarious husband.
+She is the proud mom of two and enjoys campfires, video games, and attending live music concerts with her uproarious life partner.